Making a Carmel Point

 As the rock and ocean that we were made from.

-And so we move into a bit of imagery, as was true with the Wright poem: “Unbroken field of poppy and lupin walled with clean cliffs; / No intrusion but two or three horses pasturing, / Or a few milch cows rubbing they flanks on the outcrop rockheads.”
+And so we move to the left coast with a bit of imagery: “Unbroken field of poppy and lupin walled with clean cliffs; / No intrusion but two or three horses pasturing, / Or a few milch cows rubbing they flanks on the outcrop rockheads.”

 Very nice, even if you do have to look up what a “milch cow” is (it’s a cow kept for milking).